Password strength: Memory techniques

-Protecting passwords

-Computer users are generally advised to "never write down a password anywhere, no matter what" and "never use the same password for more than one account."
-However, an ordinary computer user may have dozens of password-protected accounts.
-Users with multiple accounts needing passwords often give up and use the same password for every account.
-When varied password complexity requirements prevent use of the same (memorable) scheme for producing high-strength passwords, oversimplified passwords will often be created to satisfy irritating and conflicting password requirements.

-A Microsoft expert was quoted as saying at a 2005 security conference: "I claim that password policy should say you should write down your password.
-I have 68 different passwords.
-If I am not allowed to write any of them down, guess what I am going to do?
-I am going to use the same password on every one of them."

-Software is available for popular hand-held computers that can store passwords for numerous accounts in encrypted form.
-Passwords can be encrypted by hand on paper and remember the encryption method and key.
-Even a better way is to encrypt a weak password with one of the commonly available and tested cryptographic algorithms or hashing functions and use the cipher as your password.

-A single "master" password can be used with software to generate a new password for each application, based on the master password and the application's name.
-This approach is used by Stanford's PwdHash, Princeton's Password Multiplier, and other stateless password managers.
-In this approach, protecting the master password is essential, as all passwords are compromised if the master password is revealed, and lost if the master password is forgotten or misplaced.

 Password managers

 A reasonable compromise for using large numbers of passwords is to record them in a password manager program, which include stand-alone applications, web browser extensions, or a manager built into the operating system.
 A password manager allows the user to use hundreds of different passwords, and only have to remember a single password, the one which opens the encrypted password database.
 Needless to say, this single password should be strong and well-protected (not recorded anywhere).
 Most password managers can automatically create strong passwords using a cryptographically secure random password generator, as well as calculating the entropy of the generated password.
 A good password manager will provide resistance against attacks such as key logging, clipboard logging and various other memory spying techniques.